gopi-suvanam/scribbler-website/docs.md

 To provide insight into the execution sequence and time taken, code cells feature a status indicator in the output block.
 The status displays a number indicating the order in which the cell was executed and the time it took to run.
 In case of an error, the status block remains blank, offering a quick indication that further investigation may be necessary.

 ### HTML Cell Editing and Execution
 HTML cells allow users to create rich and interactive content using HTML markup.
 To edit the HTML, users can double-click on the output of the cell, enabling direct modifications.
-The output of HTML is updated when the cell is "played" or when the user clicks outside the cell.
+The output of HTML is updated when the cell is "played".
 This workflow ensures that the content stays up to date and reflects any edits made.
 HTML cells can have <style> tags also inside them.

 ### Manipulating Cells
 Scribbler provides flexibility in managing cells within the notebook.
 Users can easily add, delete, and rearrange cells to customize the flow and structure of their code.
 This feature allows for an iterative development process, facilitating experimentation and refining ideas.

 ### Accessing HTML Elements
 A powerful capability of Scribbler is the ability to access elements created in HTML cells from code cells.
 This can be achieved using JavaScript methods such as document.getElementById or document.querySelector.
 Additionally, users can leverage the popular jQuery library by loading or importing it into the notebook, granting access to convenient $() syntax (refer to "Using external libraries").

 ## Cell Menu
 Located conveniently in the corner of each cell, the cell-menu provides a wide array of options to streamline workflow and maximize productivity.
 By understanding and leveraging these operations, users can tailor their notebook to their specific needs and preferences.